ewansetin/Sentiment-analysis-machine-learning-model/README.md

 * **Training & testing set** – to train models and evaluate performance
 * **Unseen dataset** – to test model generalisation

-All data processing utilized Pandas for efficient CSV file handling and manipulation.
+All data processing was carried out using Pandas for efficient handling and manipulation of CSV files.

 ---